Cyclone Wasa–Arthur

 Tourists on the island of Bora Bora were evacuated to a local church, after Wasa–Arthur had swept high seas into tourist bungalows.
-Overall the system caused an estimated US$60 million in damage within French Polynesia, with the majority of the damage done between December 9 – 12.
+Overall the system caused an estimated US$60 million in damage within French Polynesia, with the majority of the damage done between 9 and 12 December.
 The system destroyed or damaged several homes, a variety of crops and damaged several public buildings, hotels, roads and power installations, with the worst affected islands being Bora Bora and Tubuai.
 On Rurutu island, Moerai harbour was destroyed by a cyclonic swell generated by the system, while the local school and police station were destroyed by high waves.
 Two people were killed after torrential rainfall from the system caused a mudslide on the island of Moorea, during a night of torrential rain the day after Wasa had made its closest approach to the island.
 The French Government incurred costs of about FF68 million including FF53 million for the efforts of the French Military.
 The French Polynesian Government subsequently borrowed FF55 million and built up a fund from local banks of about FF1.5 billion, to help with the reconstruction.
 The name Wasa was later retired, from the list of tropical cyclone names by the World Meteorological Organization.

 Meteorological history

-During December 3, 1991, the Fiji Meteorological Service (FMS) started to monitor a tropical depression, that was embedded within a monsoon trough of low pressure over the Northern Cook Islands.
-Over the next couple of days, the system gradually developed further as it moved south-westwards, before the United States Naval Western Oceanography Center (NWOC) initiated advisories on the system and designated it as Tropical Cyclone 07P during December 5.
+On 3 December, the Fiji Meteorological Service (FMS) started to monitor a tropical depression, that was embedded within a monsoon trough of low pressure over the Northern Cook Islands.
+Over the next couple of days, the system gradually developed further as it moved south-westwards, before the United States Naval Western Oceanography Center (NWOC) initiated advisories on the system and designated it as Tropical Cyclone 07P during 5 December.
 This was followed by the FMS who reported that the depression had developed into a Category 1 tropical cyclone on the Australian tropical cyclone intensity scale and named it Wasa, while it was located about 250 km to the southwest of the Penhryn in the Northern Cook Islands.
-Over the next day, Wasa quickly intensified and made a small cyclonic loop, before it was classified as a Category 3 severe tropical cyclone during December 7.
-During December 8, Wasa started to move south-eastwards towards the Society Islands of French Polynesia, while the NWOC reported that Wasa had peaked in intensity with 1-minute sustained wind speeds of 105 kn, which made it equivalent to a category 3 hurricane on the Saffir-Simpson hurricane wind scale.
+Over the next day, Wasa quickly intensified and made a small cyclonic loop, before it was classified as a Category 3 severe tropical cyclone during 7 December.
+On 8 December, Wasa started to move south-eastwards towards the Society Islands of French Polynesia, while the NWOC reported that Wasa had peaked in intensity with 1-minute sustained wind speeds of 105 kn, which made it equivalent to a category 3 hurricane on the Saffir-Simpson hurricane wind scale.
 This was followed by the FMS during the next day, who estimated that the system had peaked as a Category 4 severe tropical cyclone, with 10-minute sustained winds of 90 kn.